chineduCoded/alx-low_level_programming/0x12-singly_linked_lists/README.md

 **2-add_node.c** - Write a function that adds a new node at the beginning of a list_t list.
 Prototype: list_t *add_node(list_t **head, const char *str); Return: the address of the new element, or NULL if it failed. str needs to be duplicated.
 You are allowed to use strdup<br/><br/>
 **3-add_node_end.c** - Write a function that adds a new node at the end of a list_t list.
 Prototype: list_t *add_node_end(list_t **head, const char *str); Return: the address of the new element, or NULL if it failed. str needs to be duplicated.
 You are allowed to use strdup<br/><br/>
 **4-free_list.c** - Write a function that frees a list_t list.
 Prototype: void free_list(list_t *head);<br/><br/>
+**100-first.c** - Write a function that prints You're beat! and yet, you must allow, bore my house upon my back! before the main function is executed.
+You are allowed to use the printf function<br/><br/>